The Essential Guide to Porto Timoni Beach, Corfu

 The beach on the right is a little sandier (but still mostly pebbles), and early in the morning it has the most shade.
 In summer there were a few pedalos and kayaks here that I assume you can rent later in the day.

-Porto Timoni beach in shade early in the morning
+Pedalos on Porto Timoni beach in Corfu

-The beach on the right at 9.30am
+Pedalos to hire on the beach on the right at 9.30am

 Both are lovely for swimming and snorkelling and a dip is the best way to cool off from the hike.